Yelp/paasta/comparison.md

 docker logs.

-Compared to PaaSTA, the Docker Swarm solution requires far fewer components, making it much easier operators to get started.
+Compared to PaaSTA, the Docker Swarm solution requires far fewer components, making it much easier for operators to get started.
 PaaSTA is more opinionated with regards to "how" Docker containers are orchestrated.
 Docker Swarm simply provides the raw Docker API, which allows for a lot of flexibility in deploying sets of docker containers.